 The simplest advice we can give, which obviously differs from Apple’s, is to treat singulars and plurals as distinct, different keywords.

 This doesn’t cover whether or not you should target both forms, or which form to target if you should only pick one, but when you’re considering your app store optimization keyword strategy, start here: consider both singular and plural forms as individually and uniquely as if they didn’t share any of the same letters.

 Prioritize the Keyword You Want to Rank Higher For

-Now that you’re considering singulars and plurals as separate (and not always equal) keywords, let’s look at which ones you should pick for the best app store optimization strategy.
+Now that you’re considering singulars and plurals as separate (and not always equal) keywords, let’s look at which ones you should pick for the best mobile app user acquisition strategy.

 In a perfect world, you could target the singular and plural forms of each keyword you choose.
 But realistically, you have limited space.
 To utilize some of the tried and true ASO recommendations and modify them for your singular or plural keywords choice, such as: